 Let’s be honest: it can take some courage to put your opinions out there.
 Kialo Edu discussions can help students get used to doing this in a well-reasoned manner, and confidence comes with practice.
 But there are, of course, those initial hurdles to get over.

 Get students relaxed and eager to participate with one of our icebreaker templates.
 Set a timer and a selection of tasks for students to complete.
 Your students will be so focused on making 5 claims, adding two sources, and voting on 6 contributions in 5 minutes, that they’ll forget to be self-conscious!

 Tasks is a feature with lots of potential and applications.
-We’d love to hear about how you use it in your classroom, so do get in touch at email@example.com or at our Twitter or Facebook, and let us know what works for you.
+We’d love to hear about how you use it in your classroom, so do get in touch at email@example.com or on any of our social media platforms.

 Read on for even more Kialo Edu best practices — our tips and tricks will get you the most out of having Kialo discussions in your class!